tgiv014/tgiv014.github.io/about.md

 ![Image Test](https://github.com/tgiv014.png){: style="border-radius: 50%;"}
 {: refdef}

+# About Me
-Hi, I'm Thomas Gorham.
-I graduated with a bachelor's degree in Electrical Engineering (Comm.
-Systems and Design Specialization) from Kansas State in 2018.
+Hi, I'm Thomas.
+I'm an electronics engineer based in Kansas City.
+I graduated with a degree in Electrical Engineering (Comm.
+Systems and Design) from Kansas State in 2018.
 Since then, I've been an Electronics Design Engineer for the Marine Radar team at Garmin.
-I've worked on everything from high-accuracy GPS receivers to low-power human interface devices to FPGA-powered radars.
-Before that, I served as a Software Engineer intern in their Aviation and Marine segments.
+I've worked on high-accuracy GPS receivers, low-power human interface devices, and FPGA-based radars.
+Before that, I was a Software Engineer intern in their Aviation and Marine segments.

-My design experience falls primarily in the digital electronics domain with some basic RF design as well.
-I have experience writing VHDL and Verilog for signal processing and digital interfacing applications in the Xilinx Zynq ecosystem.
-I also love to use my software background to pitch in on low-level integration and linux kernel work.
+I'm experienced in digital electronics design with some basic RF design as well.
+Outside of schematic and PCB design, I write VHDL in the Xilinx Zynq Ultrascale ecosystem and pitch in on low-level RTOS and Linux Kernel work when I can.

-I'm very comfortable writing C, Python, Verilog, and VHDL.
-I'm very familiar with CAD, both eletrical and mechanical.
-I'm currently trying to build up some comfort and experience using rust.
+My preferred languages are C, Python, Verilog, and VHDL.
+I'm working on becoming a [Rustacean](https://www.rust-lang.org/).

-At home, I love working with open source hardware, 3d printing, and embedded software.
-My current obsession is rebuilding my home server setup from the ground up starting with a debian install on a secondhand Dell R710.
+Outside of the office, I love open source hardware, 3d printing, and embedded software.
+My current hobby project is building up a home server setup with Debian, ZFS, and Docker on a secondhand Dell R710.

+# About the Site
+This site is built using [Jekyll](https://jekyllrb.com/) and a [modified version of minima](https://github.com/tgiv014/minima).
+I chose the domain mntn.dev because it's short, mountains are neat, and I consider myself a developer.